janbaykara/env-var/README.md

 functions to validate and access the underlying value.

 #### required(isRequired = true)
 Ensure the variable is set on *process.env*.
-If the variable is not set this function will throw an `EnvVarError`.
+If the variable is not set or empty this function will throw an `EnvVarError`.
 If the variable is set it returns itself so you can access the underlying variable.

 Can be bypassed by passing `false`, i.e `required(false)`